Raheem Sterling: Personal life

+Raheem Sterling has three children: a girl, Melody Rose, born in 2012, and two boys, Thiago, born in 2017, and Thai, born in 2019.
+His middle-name Shaquille comes from his grandmother, who was living in America at the time and wanted to name him after Shaquille O'Neal.

 In 2013, citing the influence of his mother, Sterling was quoted as saying he was "not 100 per cent religious but my belief is strong.
 When the time is right, I will fully be Christian."
 He added that he put his faith in God and that he prays regularly.
-He has one daughter, Melody Rose, born in 2012 after a brief relationship.
-His middle-name Shaquille comes from his grandmother, who was living in America at the time and wanted to name him after Shaquille O'Neal.

 On 8 August 2013, Sterling was arrested for an alleged common assault on his former girlfriend, a model.
 He was found not guilty at Liverpool Magistrates Court on 20 September, when the complainant was unable to offer consistent evidence.
 A few months earlier, on 20 May 2013, a charge of common assault on a different woman was dropped after a witness failed to attend court.

 In April 2015, Sterling was photographed by the Sunday Mirror allegedly smoking a shisha pipe, and by The Sun allegedly inhaling nitrous oxide for recreational purposes.
 Manager Brendan Rodgers said, "I don't think it is something you should be doing, it's as simple as that...
 Young players make mistakes.
 As long as they learn from them, that is what is important."

-In June 2017, following the Grenfell Tower fire in which 71 people died, Sterling made a substantial donation to those affected by the fire.
+In June 2017, following the Grenfell Tower fire in which 72 people died, Sterling made a substantial donation to those affected by the fire.

 On 16 December 2017, Sterling was attacked outside Manchester City's training ground by a man who used racist language towards him.
 Four days later, 29-year-old Karl Anderson, a convicted football hooligan, pleaded guilty to racially aggravated common assault and was sentenced to 16 weeks in prison and a £100 fine.
 The Guardian praised Sterling's resilience and courage in deciding to play only four hours afterwards.